QuantumFusion-network/spec/docs/PolkaVM/smart_contract_storage.md

 > `contract_address` is an address of smart contract (`docs/PolkaVM/blob_hashing_addressing.md`).
 > For getting value from the storage the same rule is applied.
 >
-> Hence: storage.get(), storage.set(), storage.erase(), storage.purge() and storage.list() are protecting data from reading/writing storated values from different accounts by design, since address of Alice != addres of Bob.
+> Hence: storage.get(), storage.set(), storage.delete(), storage.purge() and storage.list() are protecting data from reading/writing storated values from different accounts by design, since address of Alice != addres of Bob.
 >
 - Supports encode/decode complex sturctures [not in the first implmentation]: bool, u{8,16,32,64,128}, i{8,16,32,64,128}, String, tuples, and arrays.